 Just remember to keep six feet apart from others not in your party and wear a mask or face covering.
 Call ahead and check websites and social media to make sure attractions are open and available.
 Be advised that New York has a travel advisory in effect, which requires anyone traveling from certain states to quarantine for 14 days upon entering New York State.

 The Adventure Park at Long Island, Wheatley Heights

-At the Adventure Park, you choose your own adventure from 10 separate “trails” through the trees, all of which fall within five levels of difficulty.
+At the Adventure Park, you choose your own adventure from 11 separate “trails” through the trees, all of which fall within five levels of difficulty.
 As you navigate across the series of platforms connected by ziplines, cables, and ropes, you’ll complete a unique challenge for each trip, like climbing a rope net or walking a balance beam—tackle more than 140 challenges in total!
-On select dates there’s an option to explore the park at twilight or nighttime, when the park illuminates the obstacles with strings of little glowing lights.
+On select dates, there’s an option to explore the park at twilight or nighttime, when the park illuminates the obstacles with strings of little glowing lights.
 Just note that these events can sell out quickly so plan ahead!
 Picnic tables and fire pits are available, so feel free to pack lunch and s’mores ingredients for the perfect reward after your workout.
-Each general admission ticket includes 3 hours of climbing + 40 minutes initial orientation period.
-(Max weight limit 265 lbs) General Admission Ticket (Ages 12–Adult): $57, Junior Ticket (Ages 10–11): $49, Child Ticket (Ages 7–9): $43.
-See website for height and weight requirements.
+Each general admission ticket includes 3 hours of climbing + 30 minutes initial orientation period.
+(Max weight limit 265 lbs.)
+Advanced general admission ages 14 and up, $62; ages 7-13, $53; ages 3-6, $15.
+See website for all height and weight requirements.

 Sky High Aerial Adventure Park, Ellicottville